At Snooze, You Don't Lose

 Local restaurant measures community impact with Best for Colorado program

-Best for Colorado , a program of the Alliance Center invites Colorado companies to measure and improve their social and environmental impact, regardless of where they are on their corporate social responsibility journey.
+Best for Colorado , a program of the Alliance Center invites all Colorado companies to measure and improve their social and environmental impact, regardless of where they are on their corporate social responsibility journey.
 Best for Colorado offers programming and tools for all Colorado companies, including B Corps, to improve their practices and connect participating companies with local resources, education and support.
 By becoming a Best for Colorado business, companies can create higher quality jobs, build stronger communities, and preserve a healthier environment.

 In this ongoing series, ColoradoBiz magazine sits down with a Best for Colorado company to learn all about the impact they have in our state.
 In this Q&A, we spoke to Megan Jorgensen, Sustainability Director at Snooze an A.M.
 Eatery.